videojs/videojs-contrib-dash/README.md

 var player = videojs('example-video', {
   html5: {
     dash: {
-      limitBitrateByPortal: true
+      setLimitBitrateByPortal: true
+      setMaxAllowedBitrateFor: ['video', 2000]
     }
   }
 });
 ```

-This will call [`mediaPlayer.setLimitBitrateByPortal(true)`](http://cdn.dashjs.org/latest/jsdoc/module-MediaPlayer.html#setLimitBitrateByPortal__anchor) after initialization.

-A warning will be logged with Dash.js if the configuration property is not found.
+A warning will be logged if the configuration property is not found.

+### Deprecation Warning

+Previously the `set` prefix was expected to be omitted.
+This has been deprecated and will be removed in a future version.

 ## Initialization Hook